Plan Sustainability

 Current Status

-As of June 13, 2024, the Working Group has held four Member Informational Sessions and has presented a draft proposal for a pension reform package to the membership for consideration and feedback.
-AFRF has also entered formal negotiations with the City of Austin regarding the draft proposal.
-Please note, this is an ongoing and iterative process in which the Working Group is weighing potential options in light of the feedback received from the membership.
+As of September 16, 2024, the Working Group has held five Member Informational Sessions and has presented an updated draft proposal for a pension reform package to the membership in consideration of feedback that was received for the original draft proposal.
+The Working Group has also engaged in formal negotiations with the City of Austin regarding the draft proposals.
+Please note, this is an ongoing and iterative process, and the proposal has not yet been approved by the full AFRF Board of Trustees or by the City of Austin.

 Member Informational Session content and recordings can be found below along with answers to Frequently Asked Questions regarding Fund stability and the development of the Voluntary FSRP.